ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 3. View Components - CRUD Edit and View Operations in the UI.
 4. UI Components - Building HTML/CSS Controls.
 5. View Components - CRUD List Operations in the UI.
-6. A walk through detailing how to add weather stations and weather station data to the application.

 ## Repository and Database

-The repository for the articles has moved to [CEC.Database Repository](https://github.com/ShaunCurtis/CEC.Database).
+The repository has moved to [CEC.Database Repository](https://github.com/ShaunCurtis/CEC.Database).
 You can use it as a template for developing your own applications.
 Previous repositories are obselete and will be removed.

 There's a SQL script in /SQL in the repository for building the database.
 The application can use either a real SQL database or an in-memory SQLite database.